sindresorhus/got/readme.md

 ##### .on('redirect', response, nextOptions)

 `redirect` event to get the response object of a redirect.
-Second argument is options for the next request to the redirect location.
+The second argument is options for the next request to the redirect location.

 ##### .on('error', error, body, response)

 `error` event emitted in case of protocol error (like `ENOTFOUND` etc.) or status error (4xx or 5xx).
-Second argument is body of server response in case of status error.
-Third argument is response object.
+The second argument is the body of the server response in case of status error.
+The third argument is response object.

 #### got.get(url, [options], [callback])